 When a foreign employer sends an employee to France and the employee becomes a member of the French Social Security system, French law requires the employer to pay all mandatory contributions in France.
-URSSAF For all declarations and payments of social charges (CSG, CRDS) and Social Security contributions (health, maternity, disability, death, old age, industrial accident, and long-term care insurance, plus family benefits), a single collections organization, URSSAF Alsace, is in charge of notifying the mandatory social security organizations with which your company will be registered [Insee, Carsat, Centre des Finances Publiques (DRESG, Direction des Résidents à l'Etranger et des Services Généraux)].
+For all declarations and payments of social charges (CSG, CRDS) and Social Security contributions (health, maternity, disability, death, old age, industrial accident, and long-term care insurance, plus family benefits), a single collections organization, URSSAF Alsace (or MSA Alsace if the company's business activities come under France's agricultural scheme), is in charge of notifying the mandatory social security organizations with which your company will be registered (Insee, Carsat, Centre des Finances Publiques [Direction des impôts de non-résidents]).

 Unemployment insurance contributions are payable to the unemployment insurance agency's "Pôle emploi services" office:

-Finally, Humanis CRE-IRCAFEX is the competent organization for supplementary pensions.
+Finally, Malakoff Humanis is the competent organization for supplementary pensions:

-Before you hire a worker, you will need to submit a pre-hiring declaration (declaration préalable à l'embauche/ DPAE) through the net-entreprises portal.
+Before you hire a worker, you will need to submit a pre-hiring declaration (declaration préalable à l'embauche/ DPAE) through the net-entreprises portal (or on msa.fr if your company's business activities come under France's agricultural scheme).
 This operation will register your employee as a member of the French Social Security system.
 A registration number (social security number) is assigned at birth to those born in France and following a DPAE for those born abroad.

-In addition, you will be required to submit social declarations on a regular basis.
-As from 2016, these will be progressively replaced by a single monthly electronic declaration, the DSN ("declaration sociale nominative").
+In addition, you will be required to submit a monthly electronic declaration, the DSN ("declaration sociale nominative").

 The Foreign Firms' Slip (Titre firmes étrangères/ TFE) is an optional system intended for companies with fewer than 20 employees and no place of business in France.
 If a company uses the TFE, it will be required to use only this system for all of its employees working in France.
 The TFE will determine which formalities and declarations are replaced by the DSN.